actionml/blog.actioml.com/personalized_search.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EKuG2M6R4VM" frameborder="0" allowfullscreen></iframe>

-Notice that they used exactly the same word and it didn't mean what you thought it would, in fact the would could have 2 different meanings.
+Notice that they used exactly the same word and it didn't mean what you thought it would, in fact the word had 2 different meanings.
 They couldn't go over every case and in fact the word you use may not be on the web page, the word may just be what you and others think *should* be on the page.

 Amazon, another trailblazer in Machine Learning, gave the technique the name "Behavior-Based Search".
 They describe it as "People who searched for X bought item Y.” In a survey of web machine learning technology produced at Stanford they disclosed that "the feature increased Amazon’s revenue by 3%" [[1](http://ai.stanford.edu/~ronnyk/2009controlledExperimentsOnTheWebSurvey.pdf)]